Hamzaman10/Comp_3005_Project/README.md

 After this everything should be running

-Be mindeful of case sensitivity when inputting commands, input them as its shown in the console.
+Be mindful of case sensitivity when inputting commands, input them as its shown in the console.

 we where not abe to implement several functions those being: